iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-09-04
+- Add cross-platform uninstallation scripts that stop running instances and remove the installation directory even when files are locked

 ## 2025-08-19
 - Enable DocuSeal and remote signing plugins by default so developer licenses reveal them immediately
 - Add a Settings button for developer builds and wire it into the Expressive template